Dealing with a baby crying is hard for parents AND older siblings. Learn how to help your child handle a baby crying all day (and night!).

-Easy enough for us as adults to understand the changing tides.
-We accept life’s hardships knowing they’ll peter out and become more bearable.
-As such, we can sometimes forget that our young kids may not know this.
-Heck, they think nine-year-olds are old.
+Easy enough for adults to understand these changes—we accept life’s hardships knowing they’ll eventually end.
+As such, we can forget that our young kids may not know this.

-So we explain to them that babies grow and will find new ways to communicate.
-They cry now because they don’t know how else to relay their needs, but in time they’ll learn to ask for food.
-They’ll crawl to us when they want company.
-They’ll smile and reciprocate our love.
+Explain to your child that babies will grow and find new ways to communicate.
+They cry now because they don’t know how else to share their needs, but in time they’ll learn to ask for food with words.
+They’ll crawl to us when they want company and smile and reciprocate our love.

 Babies will also better acclimate to their new surroundings.
 We forget that they’ve been in our wombs and must now adjust to this foreign environment.
 Imagine uprooting yourself from the only life you know and adjust to a new place you’re not used to.

 But with time and love, they adjust.
 They’ll lean on routines and predictability to ease fears they may have, and their world won’t be so foreign anymore.
 They’ll enjoy this new home of theirs, and crying won’t be so frequent.